Set It and Forget It: Crockpot Dog Food Recipes Worth Bookmarking

 Golden anti-inflammatory stew your pup will actually want to eat.

-Why your dog will love it: Sweet potato chunks taste like candy to them.
+Why you will love it: This turns your crockpot into a pharmacy free pain relief station.
+Why your dog will love it: Sweet potato chunks are like candy to them.

 Makes